 Current GRRIP Activities

-Since 2020, the Edna Bennett Pierce Prevention Research Center (PRC) has awarded research funding each fall to select graduate students or early career researchers working to support the well-being of diverse populations.
-For more information, see these news stories:
+Beginning in 2020, the PRC awarded research funding to select graduate students or early career researchers working to support the well-being of diverse populations.
+This funding is now provided by the Penn State College of Health and Human Development.

 Announcement of 2022-23 awards